Profile Member - Start Setback

 By decreasing the minimum junction angle to 45 degrees, a junction point will be created every time the assembly path changes direction by an angle of 45 degrees or more.

-TIP: If you don't want your assembly path to ever create junction points for a component part, set the minimum junction angle to 180.
+Tip: If you don't want your assembly path to ever create junction points for a component part, set the minimum junction angle to 180.
+This means that the assembly would need to make a 180 degree corner in order to create a junction point (which is not possible because Profile Builder does not allow 180 degree corners)

 Comments